Raja Gosnell: Editing

+Directing

 Gosnell made his directorial debut with Home Alone 3 after learning writer and producer John Hughes was looking for a director for the project.
-Afterwards, he went on to direct more theatrical films, including Never Been Kissed (1999), Big Momma's House (2000), Scooby-Doo (2002), Beverly Hills Chihuahua (2008), and The Smurfs (2011) and its sequel, The Smurfs 2 (2013).
+He has said that the studios approached him about family films because of his work for Columbus, who had made a series of commercially successful pictures for family audiences during their time together, and that Home Alone 3 was a straightforward choice given that he had edited the first two films in the series.
+Afterwards, he went on to direct more theatrical films, including Never Been Kissed (1999), Big Momma's House (2000), Scooby-Doo (2002), Beverly Hills Chihuahua (2008) and The Smurfs (2011) and its sequel, The Smurfs 2 (2013).
 While many of his films have been met with poor reception from critics, they have generally been very successful at the box office.
 In 2021, Gosnell co-directed his son, Bradley, in Gun and a Hotel Bible alongside Alicia Joy LeBlanc.

+Describing his approach in 2013, Gosnell said he read a script scene by scene to establish what each was for - comedy, emotion or exposition - and then looked for the most entertaining way to achieve it, rather than composing shots with a child viewer in mind.
+He said the audience only entered his thinking at the preview stage, and that on expensive films the reactions of preview audiences were taken seriously enough to remove material from the final cut.
+He gave as an example a scene cut from The Smurfs 2 involving Brendan Gleeson's character.